Metonymi/we3tasks/README.md

 for 3 different document corpuses and we3tasks builds a simple classifier on top of the representations for each document corpus.

-# The Tasks
+# The tasks

-The datasets we'll examine are 20newsgroups (document classification), Reuters (document classification), and the Large Movie Review Dataset (sentiment analysis).
+The datasets we'll examine are 20newsgroups (document classification), Reuters (document classification), and the [Large Movie Review Dataset](http://ai.stanford.edu/~amaas/data/sentiment/) (sentiment analysis).
 Metonymi's technology has never been trained on or examined any of these datasets, but the representations it creates for the documents have predictive power for each of the tasks.

 # Setup